Vlado Jagodić: Club career

-His biggest playing successes came with Borac where he won two Republika Srpska Cup titles in the 1994–95 and 1995–96 seasons.
-He scored the second goal in the final against his former club Rudar Prijedor in the 1994–95 campaign in front of 20,000 spectators, only days after the signing of the Dayton Agreement.
-During his career at Borac, he played in 253 league matches and scored 86 goals.

-Although he played briefly as a defender, he spent the majority of his career as a striker.
+Although he played briefly as a defender, Jagodić spent the majority of his career as a striker.

 International career

 In 1992, Jagodić was a part of the Republika Srpska official football team.
 He made one appearance for the team in 1992.

 Refereeing career

 Parallel with his playing and managerial career, Jagodić was a successful referee starting in the refereeing system of SFR Yugoslavia.
 He got his first refereeing license in 1984 followed by a republic-level license in 1986 and a federal license in 1990.
 Later on, he was placed on the FIFA's Referees List and was a licensed futsal referee from 2002 to 2006.

 He refereed during the inaugural two seasons of the joint Bosnian Premier League, 2002–03 and 2003–04.
 After the match between Orašje and Sarajevo, he was removed from the refereeing list without explanation.

 Managerial career

 Laktaši

 Jagodić was the mastermind behind the rise of Laktaši through the leagues during the 2000s.
 He took over as the manager of the club in the winter break of the 2002–03 season when Laktaši were competing in the Third League of RS - West, 4th tier of the Bosnia and Herzegovina football pyramid.
 In only a few months, the club managed to win their league and was promoted to the 3rd tier, Second League of RS - West.

 The next season in the upper tier proved to be even more impressive when Jagodić led the club to another title and achieved promotion to the First League of RS.

 During the next few seasons, Laktaši found themselves in the middle of the table until finally winning the First League of RS in the 2006–07 season and reaching promotion to the Bosnian Premier League, the top national tier.

 Jagodić's ambition continued in the top flight in the 2007–08 season where Laktaši continued with several good performances.
 However, he was sacked from his post in December 2007.
 According to the club's official statement, his contract was terminated due to inappropriate comments in the media.

 During his 5-year tenure at the club, he achieved three promotions by winning three titles where he led the club from the 4th to the top tier.